Foot and Mouth Disease Precautions

 At any time, if you are unable to complete your stay at Jamala due to COVID-19 related issues listed below, our team will happily reschedule your booking.

-- You have tested positive for COVID19 14 days before your arrival
+- You have tested positive for COVID-19 within seven days before your arrival

 - You are awaiting the results of a COVID test

 - You have been instructed by health authorities to isolate at home